 On September 30th, 2024, that cross-sign too will expire.

 In the last three years, the percentage of Android devices which trust our ISRG Root X1 has risen from 66% to 93.9%.
 That percentage will increase further over the next year, especially as Android releases version 14, which has the ability to update its trust store without a full OS update.
 In addition, dropping the cross-sign will reduce the number of certificate bytes sent in a TLS handshake by over 40%.
 Finally, it will significantly reduce our operating costs, allowing us to focus our funding on continuing to improve your privacy and security.

 For these reasons, we will not be getting a new cross-sign to extend compatibility any further.

 The transition will roll out as follows:

-On Thursday, Feb 8th, 2024, we will stop providing the cross-sign by default in requests made to our /acme/certificate API endpoint.
+On Thursday, Feb 8th, 2024, we stopped providing the cross-sign by default in requests made to our /acme/certificate API endpoint.
 For most Subscribers, this means that your ACME client will configure a chain which terminates at ISRG Root X1, and your webserver will begin providing this shorter chain in all TLS handshakes.
 The longer chain, terminating at the soon-to-expire cross-sign, will still be available as an alternate chain which you can configure your client to request.

 On Thursday, June 6th, 2024, we will stop providing the longer cross-signed chain entirely.
 This is just over 90 days (the lifetime of one certificate) before the cross-sign expires, and we need to make sure subscribers have had at least one full issuance cycle to migrate off of the cross-signed chain.